jordymeow/meow-gallery/readme.txt

 * Fix: Remove double images on map markers.
 * Fix: Allow HTML such as links in the gallery items.
 * Fix: Fixed double slash in the CSS and JSS urls.
-* Note: We need some love :) If you have a moment, please [review the Meow Gallery](https://wordpress.org/support/plugin/wplr-sync/reviews/?rate=5#new-post) :) That motivates us a lot.
-Thank you!

 = 4.1.2 (2021/04/05) =
 * Fix: Issue with the options relative to captions.